Living room accent wall color ideas – 16 ways to create a stylish focal point

 Consider this your official permission to have fun with your living room paint ideas.

-3. Use gray to create depth in an otherwise white walled scheme
+9. Use gray to add depth in an otherwise white room

 Create dimension in a bright, airy space with a dark-hued accent wall.